-No history of inherited disease.
-Donors will not be recognized if they suffer from a genetic disorder or illness, disease that can be passed on to a child conceived from the donation.
+No history of the inherited disease.
+Donors will not be recognized if they suffer from a genetic disorder or illness, the disease that can be passed on to a child conceived from the donation.

 Women who are adopted cannot donate unless genetic family history is known.

 If married or in a de facto relationship, the husband/partner must consent to the donation.
 Where a married couple is separated but not divorced, it is recommended that the husband consent to the procedure.

 Clinic-Recruited donors must have a permanent address and be contactable for follow-up medical tests.
 They are required to provide three identifiers and proof of a permanent address, e.g. driver’s license, photo ID and passport.